Does PTI govt really want to protect and pursue CPEC?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Two similar, recent headlines in the foreign media, both citing the leading personalities of the Pakistan Tehreek-i-Insaf (PTI), have spotlighted the apprehensions of the ruling party towards the China Pakistan Economic Corridor (CPEC), a project of crucial importance to the country.
+ISLAMABAD: Two similar recent headlines in the foreign media, both citing leading Pakistan Tehreek-i-Insaf (PTI) personalities, have spotlighted the apprehensions of the ruling party towards the China Pakistan Economic Corridor (CPEC), a project of crucial importance to this country.

 The latter story cited the prime minister's adviser on commerce, Abdul Razzak Dawood, as criticising the terms of the CPEC agreement signed in 2015.
 It has generated a controversy, resulting in the issuance of an immediate- but unconvincing - rebuttal.